 In response to the COVID-19 pandemic and its impact on students and families, CYC also added the Student Engagement Corps during the 2019-2020 school year.
 An additional 2,500 students were supported with tutoring, attendance check-ins, connection to basic needs, technology support, and so much more.

-The 2021-2022 school year will continue to evolve as additional AmeriCorps members are recruited and the national replicated Math Corps joins CYC programming.
+CYC has seen continued evolution in the 2021-2022 school year as additional AmeriCorps members have been recruited and the nationally replicated Colorado Math Corps joins CYC programming.

 As a national leader, CYC is cited as effectively using AmeriCorps members to increase community impact in “Service Years as a Strategy to Improve Education Outcomes” (Service Year, 2018), is featured in the United States Department of Education Reengagement Guide (2014), and is featured in the National League of Cities’ Addressing Student Reengagement in the Time of Covid-19 Resource Guide (2021).